Fostering Kindergarten Readiness

 The World of Language and Literacy

 Preschoolers ask questions about everything.
 This helps build their linguistic skills along with general knowledge.
 At this time, their intellect is developing rapidly; therefore, activities and conversations that help foster language development are crucial.
 Our lessons and activities are designed with this in mind.
-We strive to help develop language, writing, and reading skills - all of which will be needed later in kindergarten.
+We strive to help develop language, writing, and reading skills.
 From big books to word walls, labeling, and alphabet fun, we prepare children for a future of life-long learning.

 At participating locations, a Spanish Club is offered to further enhance your child's language experiences.